Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 • Instantly intuitive card-based interface requires almost no onboarding time

-• Butler automation handles repetitive actions based on set triggers
+• Butler automation handles repetitive actions based on configurable triggers

 • Strong integration library through Power-Ups for extended functionality

-• Flexible board structure accommodates personal and team workflows
+• Flexible board structure accommodates personal and small team workflows

 Cons: